-"I think, in melanoma, an important part of our role today is explaining all these new approaches, and that we need to take the time with our patients to help them understand the options."

-- Lynn Schuchter, MD, University of Pennsylvania
+"I think, in melanoma, an important part of our role today is explaining all these new approaches, and that we need to take the time with our patients to help them understand the options." - Lynn Schuchter, MD, University of Pennsylvania

 Melanoma is usually, but not always, a cancer of the skin.
-It begins in melanocytes - the cells that produce the pigment melanin that colors the skin, hair and eyes.
+It begins in melanocytes - the cells that produce the pigment melanin that colors the skin, hair, and eyes.
 Melanoma affects over 75,000 people in the United States every year.
-The average age for a melanoma diagnosis is 62, but people of any age, including adolescents and young adults can get this disease.
+The average age for a melanoma diagnosis is 62, but people of any age, including adolescents and young adults, can get this disease.

-The number of people who have received a melanoma diagnosis has been rapidly on the rise in the United States for the last forty years.
-These increases are attributed to the use of tanning beds and other unsafe exposure to ultraviolet rays.
+The number of people who have received a melanoma diagnosis has been rapidly on the rise in the United States for the last 40 years.
+This increase is attributed to the use of tanning beds and other unsafe exposure to ultraviolet rays.
 Although the number of cases is on the rise, deaths from melanoma have actually decreased.

 When detected early, melanoma is often highly curable.
 Unlike other skin cancers, melanoma can spread to other parts of the body.
 It accounts for about 2% of all skin cancers, but causes the majority of skin cancer deaths.
-Until recently, there were few effective treatment options for advanced or metastatic melanoma, but today, that picture is changing rapidly.
+Until recently, there were few effective treatment options for advanced or metastatic melanoma but recent years have seen the introduction of new and better treatments that are offering new options and hope for many.

 Most melanomas arise in moles on the surface of the skin and are first detected by patients themselves.
 Individuals who are at a higher risk for developing melanoma should be screened regularly by their doctors.
-People at higher risk are those with sun sensitive skin types that freckle easily, have lots of common moles or dysplastic moles, a history of sun exposure and those with a family history of skin cancer and melanoma.
+People at higher risk are those with sun sensitive skin types that freckle easily, many common moles or dysplastic moles, a history of sun exposure, or a family history of skin cancer or melanoma.